What is sulforaphane?

 Which foods contain sulforaphane?

 Sulforaphane is unique to cruciferous vegetables.
-Cruciferous vegetables are found in the Brassicaceae family, or the mustard family.
+Cruciferous vegetables are found in the Brassicaceae family, also known as the mustard family.
 However, some Brassica vegetables make more of this potent compound than others.

-If you’re trying to increase your intake of sulforaphane, focus on broccoli, cauliflower, kale, Brussels sprouts, and red cabbage.
+If you’re trying to increase your intake of sulforaphane, focus on:

 But if you’re trying to really maximize your intake of sulforaphane, try adding microgreens–baby vegetables–into your regular diet.